reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 -3.
 Install MetaMask extension in your browser**.

 -4.
-If you don't have a MetaMask wallet, create one by clicking "Create a Wallet".
-If you have a previous Wallet, just import it with your secret recovery phrase.
+If you don't have a MetaMask wallet, just create one by clicking "Create a Wallet".
+If you already have a Wallet please import it with your secret recovery phrase.

 <p float="left" align="center">
 <img src="assets/howtobuy/B.jpg"
      width="500">
  </p>

 -5.
-Follow the MetaMasks steps to create a Wallet. *Remember the secret phrase should be kept securely by the Wallet owner, since it is unique, non-transferable and necessary.*
+Follow the MetaMask steps to create a Wallet. *Remember the secret phrase should be kept securely by the Wallet owner.
+Since it is unique, non-transferable and necessary.*

 -6.
 Open [MetaMask](chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html).
 You'll see the following screen: